tcet-opensource/documentation/docs/resources/workflows/internal-workflow/internal-workflow.md

 :::info Writing good Pull Requests

+- The `main` branch is only merged into by your Team Lead.
+You should push to `staging` or any other branch decided by the Team to work on.
 - Your pull request title should suggest what changes you have done in your branch.
 - The title should start with a prefix within square brackets.
 It can reflect `[FEATURE]`, `[FIX]`, `[MINOR]`, `[MAJOR]`, `[PAGE]`, `[DEPLOYMENT]`, etc.
 - As a good developer practice, you should elaboratively describe what changes you have made to the code and highlight them in the description.